Reviewing my 2016 New Year’s Resolutions

 3. Pass University with a high 2:1 degree

 I got a First Class degree!
-I finished University in May and graduated in September with first-class honours in History and Creative Writing.
+I finished University in May and graduated in September with first-class honors in History and Creative Writing.
 Very exciting and my high point of the year!

 4. Read 60 Books